JoshTheGoldfish/ghost-aws-walkthrough/README.md

 ### Key Setup

-Click the Launch button.
+Click the "Launch" button.
 When you click this AWS will give show a modal asking you to either select an existing key pair, or create a new one.
-Create a new one if needed, download the key, and click "Launch Instances"
+Create a new one if needed, download the key, and click "Launch Instances".

 ![image of key creation](images/7_Key_Creation_And_Download.png)

+On the next page, you should get confirmation that your instance is being launched.
+Click the "View Instances" button and you should see your instance either launching, or already launched.

+## Connecting to your Instance

+Select the instance you just launched and click the "Connect" button.
+Follow the instructions, first making sure your key is not publically viewable:

+`$ cd <directory-of-your-key>`
+`$ chmod 400 ghost-ubuntu-key.pem`

+Then connect to your instance via SSH:

+`$ ssh -i "ghost-ubuntu-key.pem" <public-dns-for-your-instance>`